NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/secure-azure-function-apps-with-microsoft-b2c.rst

    Wait for the Function App to be deployed, then click :guilabel:`Go to resource` to view it.

 #.
-Note the URL shown for your newly deployed app.
+Note the URL shown in the :guilabel:`Overview` section for your newly deployed app.
 #.
 Create a new B2C application.

    a.
 In the Azure portal, click :guilabel:`More services`.